Welcome to Gencraft Tutorials

 On the left there is an image of a wifi symbol.
 This is the reference image.
 On the right, there is a wifi symbol but it is now 3D, shiny gold color, and surrounded by Christmas lights.
 The prompt used was "Christmas, holiday, winter."

-Using a symbol as a reference image allows you to experiment with its style and surroundings
+Using a symbol as a sketch guide allows you to experiment with its style and surroundings

 This also works for incorporating various shapes into your result image.
 Below is an example of this, where a series of artistic shapes are incorporated into an unrelated prompt to create an interesting result.